BenBarlev/colocWE/CONTRIBUTING.md

-It would be great if you could recomend other open source projects that can be usfull for configurations.
+It would be great if you could recommend other open-source projects that can be useful for configurations.

-I think that if i'll take a basic "comments" add on i would be able to learn aventualy how to make them float. html and javascript. and to make conections between each other after
+I think that if I'll take a basic "comments" add on I would be able to learn eventually how to make them float.
+HTML and javascript. and to make connections between each other after

-so - if you think it shouldnt be a comment thingy and it should be some game that will work with it.
+so - if you think it shouldn't be a comment thingy and it should be some game that will work with it.

 just tell me!

+#

 Start by giving your input / ideas / criticism on the colocWE project. everithing goes.